ibm-cloud-docs/hp-virtual-servers/getting-started.md

 {: #gs_logging}

 From your client workstation, you can connect to a virtual server that exists on {{site.data.keyword.cloud_notm}} with its public IP address and your corresponding private SSH key.
 Read the information in [Connecting to a new virtual server](/docs/services/hp-virtual-servers?topic=hp-virtual-servers-connect_vs).

+## Managing user access
+Access to the management of {{site.data.keyword.hpvs}} service instances is controlled by IBM Cloud Identity and Access Management (IAM) whereas the servers use standard Ubuntu user-access management.
+You can find more information  [here](https://cloud.ibm.com/docs/hp-virtual-servers?topic=hp-virtual-servers-manage_access){: external}.